 Get to the Point

 Get straight to the point!
-Far too often, I am presented with slide after slide about how good their software is, or their customized solution to their own problem.
+Far too often, I am presented with slide after slide about how good their software is or their customized solution to their problem.
 They never get to the point.
-Show me the software
+Please show me the software.

-rant article, I’m going to explain some key problems with today’s presentations and some ways to overcome them.
+In this rant article, I will explain some key problems with today’s presentations and some ways to overcome them.
 We can do better than this!

-There are plenty of bad presentation habits to choose from.
+There are plenty of lousy presentation habits to choose from.
 Here is a list of just a few:

 - Starting Late